 Authorization

 Peak Gateway uses two authorization models: OAuth2 scopes for API clients (machine-to-machine) and Firebase roles for portal users (human users).
+Gateway tenant targeting is organization/location based.

 OAuth2 Scopes (API Clients)